daniellvy/amlk_facebook_chatbot/readme.md

 # Hebrew TL;DR Facebook Messenger Chatbot
 To deploy new code you will need to install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 Clone repository, update the code and use deploy_code.bat script.

 It will push the code to this repository, restart the web server and display a live log from the server, if the code is buggy then all the issues will show on the log.

-If you are running on a UNIX machine, you can deploy the server locally, cannot do that on Windoes yet.
+If you are running on a UNIX machine, you can deploy the server locally, cannot do that on Windows yet.